nqhiggins/Hello-World/README.md

 ## Project Title

-*Hello World Sample*

-##Description
+*ChapStick Transforms From Habitual Purchase to Beauty Essential*

+## Description

-Practice using GitHub by creating a sample repository.
-Make sure you add a description to help others understand your project.
+Practicing using GitHub by creating a sample repository.

+## How to Run Program

+Not applicable at this time.

+## Files Used

+* ChapStick Transforms From Habitual Purchase to Beauty Essential
+  * Article is from class
+    * ChapStick® rebranded from a basic lip balm to a beauty essential through celebrity endorsements, media events, and industry awards, boosting sales and brand recognition.

+## Additional Documentation

+**There is not any additional documentation at this time.**

+## Versioning
+<ins>This group project had four people making regular updates often.</ins>